Getting Around Los Angeles

 You don’t have to be a wealthy fashionista to appreciate Rodeo Drive, one of the world’s most exclusive luxury shopping destinations.

-Check out the Walk of Style, featuring plaques set in the sidewalks honoring fashion icons for their work in style and fashion.
-At the intersection of Rodeo Drive and Dayton Way is the sculpture titled “Torso,” created by world-renowned sculptor Robert Graham and a symbol for the Rodeo Drive Walk of Style.
+Check out the Walk of Style, featuring plaques set into the sidewalks honoring fashion icons for their work in style and design.
+At the intersection of Rodeo Drive and Dayton Way is the sculpture Torso, created by world-renowned sculptor Robert Graham, which has become a symbol of the Rodeo Drive Walk of Style.

 Not into clothes?
-Rodeo Drive is fun for people watching and gawking at expensive vehicles parked along the swanky streets
+Rodeo Drive is also fun for people-watching and admiring the expensive cars parked along its swanky streets.

 Other Los Angeles Attractions and Activities: